melodywolk/SpaceAppsChallenge2015/README.md

 to produce a visualization of the asteroid impact hazard, emphasizing the long-term threat over the next 100 years.

 ## Description

+Like the Hula, a traditional Hawaiian dance narrating the interaction between the native Hawaiians and the Sea, our project aims at providing new ways to tell the story between asteroids (H&#333;k&#363;lele) and the Earth.

 JPL maintains a current list of the most hazardous near-Earth asteroids NEAs at its [Risk Page]:(http://neo.jpl.nasa.gov/risks/).